cloudbsdorg/furybsd-livecd/README.md

 ```

 ## Build a new release
-Generate an ISO with XFCE:
+Generate a core ISO with no xorg:
 ```
 ./build.sh
 ```